-India
+India and Pakistan

+Iran's economy is highly integrated into those of its immediate neighbors in South Asia.
 India cites U.N.
 Security Council resolutions as its guideline for policy toward Iran.
-During 2011-2016, with U.N. sanctions in force on Iran, India's private sector assessed Iran as a "controversial market"-a term describing reputational and financial risk.
-India's central bank ceased using a Tehran-based regional body, the Asian Clearing Union, to handle transactions with Iran, and the two countries agreed to settle half of India's oil buys from Iran in India's currency, the rupee.
-India reduced its imports of Iranian oil substantially after 2011, in the process incurring significant costs to retrofit refineries that were handling Iranian crude.
-However, after sanctions were eased in 2016, India's oil imports from Iran increased to as much as 800,000 bpd in July 2018-well above 2011 levels.
-Indian firms resumed work that had been ended or slowed during 2012-2016.
-India also paid Iran the \$6.5 billion it owed for oil purchased during 2012-2016.80
+During 2011-2016, when U.N. sanctions were in force on Iran, India's central bank ceased using a Tehran-based regional body, the Asian Clearing Union, to handle transactions with Iran, and the two countries agreed to settle half of India's oil buys from Iran in India's currency, the rupee.
+India reduced its imports of Iranian oil substantially after 2011, but, after sanctions were eased in 2016, India's oil imports from Iran increased to as much as 800,000 bpd in July 2018-well above 2011 levels.
+India paid Iran the \$6.5 billion it owed for oil purchased during 2012-2016.
+India has not imported Iranian oil since its SRE ended in May 2019.